epixinvites/wayventure/README.md

+# This repository is now archived and moved to https://sr.ht/~arch-angel/wayventure/

 # Welcome to Wayventure's development branch!

 ### NOTE: The project is currently under the early state of reconstruction.
 Please stay tuned as I am currently rewriting the entire game into 3D.